Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Which One Should You Play?
 An Honest Recommendation

-Since the odds are mathematically identical, your choice should be based on your budget, your playing goal, and your appetite for prize size vs frequency.
+Since the odds are mathematically identical, your choice should be based on your budget, your playing goal, and your appetite for prize size vs frequency — and only if you have decided to play in the first place.
 Here is a direct, honest breakdown:

 🟣 Add Plus 1 if…

-You want the best value upgrade for a modest extra spend.
-Adding only Plus 1 at R2.50 extra doubles your jackpot opportunities and taps into the larger prize pool.
-It is the single best-value lottery enhancement available in South Africa for budget-conscious players.
+You have decided to play and want the lowest-cost way to add a second entry.
+Adding only Plus 1 at R2.50 extra gives you a second jackpot entry and taps into the larger prize pool, for the smallest extra outlay.
 See the latest Lotto Plus 1 results.

 🟢 Add Plus 2 as well if…

-Your budget comfortably covers the full R10.00 per board and you want three independent jackpot shots per number set.
-Plus 2 makes most sense when its jackpot has rolled over multiple times and is sitting significantly higher than usual — giving you better prize value for the same R2.50 spend.
+Your budget comfortably covers the full R10.00 per board and you want three independent jackpot entries per number set.
+Plus 2 makes most sense when its jackpot has rolled over and is sitting higher than usual — better prize value for the same R2.50 — though it does not change your odds.
 Track rollovers on our Lotto results page.

 Playing one R10.00 full board (Lotto + Plus 1 + Plus 2) every week for a year costs R520.
 Over that time you will play 104 draws per game — 312 draw entries in total.
-Your statistical probability of winning the jackpot at least once across all three games remains less than 0.0015%.
+Your probability of winning a jackpot at least once across all three games remains far below 0.01%.
+On average, you should expect to spend far more than you win back.
 Play for fun, within a sensible budget, and treat any win as a bonus.

 Smart Playing Tips for Lotto Plus Games